Is your baby breech or sideways?

 - Metabolic sloshiness (low thyroid function, fertility issues, conception through artificial insemination, etc.)

-- There’s pelvic torsion or somewhat small diameters
+- There’s pelvic torsion or somewhat small diameters of the outlet (between the sitz bones)

 A cesarean birth can be more baby-centered by: